Synthetic Vitamin E Raises Prostate Cancer Risk

-The dose of the synthetic rac-α-tocopheryl acetate vitamin E form was 400 IU (international units) – equal to 363 milligrams, which is 27 times higher than the 15 IU per day U.S. RDA (recommended daily allowance) for men over 50 years old for vitamin E.
+The dose of the synthetic rac-α-tocopheryl acetate vitamin E form was 400 IU (international units) – equal to 363 milligrams, which is 27 times higher than the 15 IU per day U.S. DV (daily value) for men over 50 years old for vitamin E.

-Some research has found that the tocotrienols have greater cancer prevention capability than the tocopherols as well.
+Research has found that the tocotrienols have greater cancer prevention potential compared to the tocopherols.

 Synthetic vitamin E (αlpha-tocopherol in the form of rac-α-tocopheryl acetate) as offered by most commercial supplement producers, is a different molecule altogether than these forms of natural vitamin E.

 Illustrating this, research has shown that this synthesized version of isolated vitamin E, rac-α-tocopheryl acetate, has been shown to produce a foreign metabolite called alpha-CEHC (2,5,7,8-tetramethyl-2(2′-carboxyethyl)-6-hydroxychroman).
 This metabolite is believed to be produced in the liver. α-CEHC analysis shows the molecule contains a truncated phytyl tail.